gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 ### Logic

-Before the start of the battle, it is necessary to initiate the registration process, during which the status of the game is checked and the terms of the contract are determined.
+Before the start of the battle, it is necessary to initiate the registration process, during which the status of the game is checked and the terms of the program are determined.

 ```rust title="tamagotchi-battle/src/lib.rs"
 fn start_registration(&mut self) {